 Brick cheese is a versatile product that can be used on its own or as an ingredient in dishes such as scalloped potatoes, casseroles and salads.
 It also works well with fruits such as apples and pears because of its sweet nutty flavour.

-A Cheddar Cheese Making Recipe That Delivers A Great Flavor
+Cheddar Cheese Making Recipe

-- Large pot: For cooking the curds
+- Large pot: for cooking the curds

-- Ladle: For pouring the curds into molds
+- Ladle: for pouring the curds into molds

-- Thermometer: For temperature control during the process of making cheese
+- Thermometer: for temperature control during the process of making cheese

-- Kitchen scale: To weigh ingredients accurately
+- Kitchen scale: to weigh ingredients accurately

-- Cheesecloth: To drain the whey and form the cheese into molds
+- Cheesecloth: to drain the whey and form the cheese into molds

-- Rennet tablets: Used to coagulate milk
+- Rennet tablets: used to coagulate milk

 - 3 cups of milk (whole, 2%, or skim)